 The biggest difference between these two options is the maximum amount of power they provide.
-PoE has a maximum voltage of 15.4 watts, while PoE+ has a maximum voltage of 25.5 watts.
+PoE can deliver a maximum of 15.4 watts, while PoE+ can deliver a maximum of 25.5 watts.
 You'll find PoE+ in bigger devices that need more power to operate, but for the most part, VoIP phones on the market will only need PoE capabilities to power via Ethernet.

 PoE+ devices can also be connected to standard PoE switches or injectors found on routers.
 When this happens, the PoE+ device will restrict how much power it uses accordingly, but will still receive PoE level power.
 Similarly, PoE devices can be powered by routers with PoE+ injectors.

 Do I Need PoE on My Phone?